RikEnde/rikende.github.io/docs/_posts/2024-12-01-bbc-master.md

 ON a PROC_foo, PROC_bar, PROC_baa ELSE PRINT "Huh?"
 ```

-Both the design and implementation of BBC Basic were an early example of the genius of Sophie Wilson, who
+Both the design and implementation of BBC Basic were an early example of the genius of Sophie Wilson[^wilson], who
 was in her early 20s at the time.
+She also designed the original ARM instruction set around that time, so you
+probably own a number of devices containing her work.

-Given that this was my experience with BASIC, I never quite saw
-why it got so little respect.
+Given that this was my experience with BASIC, I never quite saw why it got so little respect.

 ### Memory